zentrocdot/ComfyUI-Simple_QR_Codes/README.md

 ## Nodes Preview

-<p align="justify">Figure 1 shows a preview of the three nodes which can be used for the
+<p align="justify">Figure 1 shows a preview of the three nodes which
-creation of QR codes.</p>
+can be used for the creation of QR codes.
+In the text area one writes the text which should be encoded as QR code.</p>

 ![image](https://github.com/user-attachments/assets/ddaeabac-883c-4677-b953-fc7be83f2900)